-The TPS54160-Q1 uses a transconductance amplifier for the error amplifier and readily supports three of the commonly-used frequency compensation circuits.
+The TPS57140-Q1 uses a transconductance amplifier for the error amplifier and readily supports three of the commonly-used frequency compensation circuits.
 Figure 49 shows compensation circuits Type 2A, Type 2B, and Type 1.
-Type 2 circuit implementation is most likely in high-bandwidth power-supply designs using low-ESR output capacitors.
-The Type 1 circuit is for power-supply designs with high-ESR aluminum electrolytic or tantalum capacitors.
+Implementation of Type 2 circuits most likely is in high-bandwidth power-supply designs using low-ESR output capacitors.
+Use of the Type 1 circuit is with power-supply designs having high-ESR aluminum electrolytic or tantalum capacitors.
 Equation 18 and Equation 19 show how to relate the frequency response of the amplifier to the small-signal model in Figure 49.
-Modeling of the open-loop gain and bandwidth uses $R_0$ and $C_0$ , shown in Figure 49.
-See the application section for a design example using a Type 2A network with a low-ESR output capacitor.
+Modeling of the open-loop gain and bandwidth uses the $R{\rm O}$ and $C{\rm O}$ shown in Figure 49.
+See the Application Information section for a design example using a Type 2A network with a low-ESR output capacitor.

-Those who prefer to compensate using the preferred methods should see Equation 18 through Equation 27 as a reference.
-Those who prefer to use the prescribed method use the method outlined in the Application Information section or use switched information.
+Equation 18 through Equation 27 are a reference for those who prefer to compensate using the preferred methods.
+Those who prefer to use a prescribed method must use the method outlined in the Application Information section or use switched information.